OCA/odoo-pre-commit-hooks/README.md

  * po-duplicate-message-definition

-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.1.0/test_repo/broken_module/i18n/es.po#L17 Duplicate PO message definition `Branch` in lines 23, 29
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.1.0/test_repo/broken_module/i18n/es.po#L17 Duplicate PO message definition `Branch` in lines 23, 29.
+Odoo exports these items by msgid and delete one of them.
+Use the `i18n_extra` folder instead of `i18n` to ignore this message.
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.1.0/test_repo/broken_module/i18n/es.po#L35 Duplicate PO message definition `Message id toooooooooooooooooooooooooooo...` in lines 41
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.1.0/test_repo/broken_module/i18n/es.po#L35 Duplicate PO message definition `Message id toooooooooooooooooooooooooooo...` in lines 41.
+Odoo exports these items by msgid and delete one of them.
+Use the `i18n_extra` folder instead of `i18n` to ignore this message.
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.1.0/test_repo/broken_module/i18n/es.po#L65 Duplicate PO message definition `One variable {variable1}` in lines 71
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.1.0/test_repo/broken_module/i18n/es.po#L65 Duplicate PO message definition `One variable {variable1}` in lines 71.
+Odoo exports these items by msgid and delete one of them.
+Use the `i18n_extra` folder instead of `i18n` to ignore this message.

  * po-duplicate-model-definition